mathesar-foundation/mathesar-wiki/product/specs/publicly-shareable-links.md

 * Users should be able to publicly share tables & explorations via links.
 * Users should be able to embed tables and explorations in other sites.

+## What this feature is, and what its not
+* This feature is related to publishing an existing table or exploration (and in the future, forms & queries) via public urls, which can be accessed by anybody with the link.
+* This feature is not related to access control between users in a Mathesar instance.

 ## Scope for the initial version
 * The links will be generated only for tables and explorations.
 * The links would display a read-only version of tables and explorations, i.e. only 'viewer' access.